List of ships built by Hall, Russell & Company (801–900)

 List of ships built by Aberdeen shipbuilders Hall, Russell & Company, from yard number 801 to 900.

-The ships built in the sequence 601 to 800 cover the period 1947 — 1962.
+The ships built in the sequence 601 to 800 cover the period 1947 to 1962.

 One vessel built during this period by Hall, Russell & Company has become well known in popular culture, a fisheries research vessel built as Sir William Hardy (Yard number 846) was bought by Greenpeace, becoming the first Rainbow Warrior in 1977.
 The Rainbow Warrior would later be sunk by French Special Forces when it was used to disrupt French nuclear weapons testing in the Pacific.